mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/getting-to-know-mozilla-and-the-leadership-network.md

 ---
 layout: page
-title: "Getting to know Mozilla and the Leadership Network"
+title: "Getting to know Mozilla"
 date: 2016-10-06 14:05:56
 time: "20 mins"
 following: _articles/introduction-to-open-leadership/stating-your-project-vision.md
 summary: "This module explains a bit about Mozilla’s history with working open, and introduces Mozilla’s Network."
 prereq: "Have read the Series README file"
 format: "Read and watch videos on this topic"
-materials: "none"
+materials: "None"
 ---

 * TOC